peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 * <code>str</code> - A string to write.

-* <code>offset</code> - The zero-based index where the string portion to write begins.
+* <code>offset</code> - The Index starting at 0 where the string portion to write begins.

 * <code>length</code> - The length of the string portion to write.